Oahu Dream Weddings Tips & Advice

 Attire:

 - Check out your dress, shirts, pants, shoes, etc. the days before and have it hanging and ready for you.
-Ironing or steaming a dress just before the ceremony gotta be stressful and we've even had a bride burn her dress.
+Ironing or steaming a dress just before the ceremony is not a good idea.

 - We advise against long trains or long veils.
-They can be unwieldy and wind can be a problem but, we will do what we can.
+They can be unwieldy and wind can be a problem but, we will do what we can if you have one.

 Footwear:

 - We suggest flat shoes or Hawaiian style slippers to walk to the ceremony location spot.
-You can change out to heels when we set you in place.
-FYI: Most locations you'll be on the sand or grass for the ceremony.
+You can always change out to heels when we set you in place.
+FYI: Most locations you'll be on the sand or grass for the ceremony and heels don't work the best.

 Eyeglasses: